 Getting There By Air

-We arrange an optional discount fare with First Air for the flight to Fort Simpson or Norman Wells from Edmonton, Alberta.
+Our Partners at Flight Centre Canada can arrange discount airfare with First Air for the flight to Fort Simpson or Norman Wells from Edmonton, Alberta, as well as to and from your home.
 The fare will be lower than the least expensive internet fare.
-All you need to do is book a flight from your home to Edmonton.
+Contact our office to learn more.

 Normally you will arrive in Edmonton the day before your trip and depart from Edmonton the day after your trip.
 Check the First Air itinerary in your trip information package before booking your flight to Edmonton.
 You’ll find the cheapest fares on line.
 You can research the options at on-line travel agents such as Expedia or from the website of the specific airlines.
 See links below.